lifemapper/lifemapper.github.io/_coll-researcher/spatialData.md

 ## Scale

-Large scale maps generally refer to maps of a small area with a lot of detail.
+Large scale maps refer to maps of a small area with a large amount of detail.
-It is called large because where the ratio between distance on the map to distance on the ground is very large.
-For example 1:5000 means that 1 unit on the map (i.e. centimeter) equals 5000 units on the ground (5000 centimeters).
+The ratio between distance on the map to distance on the ground is very large.
+For example a detailed map of a city might be at 1:5000, meaning that 1 unit on the map (i.e. centimeter) equals 5000 units on the ground (5000 centimeters).
-This type of map might be used for a detailed map of a city.
+A smaller scale map, for example a regional map used for land-management, might be at a scale of 1:100,000 (1 centimeter = 1 kilometer).

 Small scale maps are generally used for mapping large areas.
 The ratio of the distance on the map to the distance on the ground is much smaller.
 For example,